elusivecodes/FrostColor/README.md

 **FrostColor** is a free, open-source color manipulation library for *JavaScript*.

-It is built as an extension for the **FrostCore** library, and features full support for RGB, HSL, HSV, CMY and CMYK color spaces.
+It features full support for RGB, HSL, HSV, CMY and CMYK color spaces.

 ## Table of contents